netdemux/kali-ephemeral-setup/README.md

 <h1>kali-ephemeral-setup</h1>

 <h2>Usage</h2>
 Installs additional tools for Kali Linux.
 Used to quickly upgrade ephemeral instances of Kali for pentesting.
 Development aimed at Offsec Kali Desktop for Proving Grounds.
-Based on IppSec's parrot-build repo and tutorial (https://github.com/IppSec/parrot-build).
+Based on IppSec's parrot-build repo and tutorial.
+Refer to: https://github.com/IppSec/parrot-build

 <h2>Playbook Execution</h2>